Chapter 1 - Protocol

 17:30 | Silverglass District – Jaquelyn’s Apartment

-The soft chime of my wall clock pulled me from the warm drone of the holo-screen.
+The soft chime of the wall clock pulled her from the warm drone of the holo-screen.

 “Don’t say it, Dren!
 The moon’s still rising—”